 Cost is often a major consideration when choosing a college.
 And with tuition rates continuing to rise every year — not to mention all the other expenses related to attendance — many would-be students are unable to afford a university education.
-That’s even more of a concern this year as lots of people deal with financial struggles caused by the COVID-19 pandemic.
+That’s even more of a concern this year as lots of people deal with financial struggles caused by significant inflation.

 Main Findings